Why Verifying As-Built Documents with a 3D Scanner Optimizes the Construction Lifecycle

 In addition to preventing project delays, starting your process with 3D scanning also speeds up the timeline by trimming down the verification process.
 Construction sites that would have taken a few weeks to measure and verify are completed in a matter of days by hiring a professional 3D scanning technician.
 This can lead to dramatic cost savings in skilled trade labor as evidenced by our recent case study showing a 75% reduction in cost.

 By using the 3D scanner to verify the as-built documentation, construction teams have site measurements they need to coordinate the project correctly and maintain deadlines.
-To get an estimate on how much you could save on site verification, contact our team.
+To see how much you could save on site verification, contact our scanning team.